francesko/wordcloud/README.md

 ## wordcloud

-Word cloud which displays topics in different sizes and colors according to their popularity and sentiment.
-By clicking on a topic an info box shows the total mentions and how they break down into positive, neutral and negative.
+A word cloud which displays topics in different sizes and colors according to their popularity and sentiment.
+By clicking on a topic an info box pops up which shows the total mentions and how they break down into positive, neutral and negative.

+Read on for instruction on how to build and run the project locally.
+There is a version deployed [here](http://wordcloud.francescomacri.net/).

 #### Version